Wooden Ships and Iron Men: Gameplay

 The rules are divided into a Basic game and an Advanced game.
 There are also optional rules that can be added in whole or in part to the Advanced game.
-In addition to movement and combat, the rules cover towing damaged vessels, fields of fire restricted by fallen masts, running aground, determinlng depth of waters by means of a lead line, and exploding or sinking ships.
+In addition to movement and combat, the rules cover towing damaged vessels, fields of fire restricted by fallen masts, running aground, determining depth of waters by means of a lead line, and exploding or sinking ships.

 Combat

 Damage can be inflicted on a ship either by the use of cannon fire, or by sending a boarding party to capture the ship.

 Victory conditions

 All scenarios use an identical method of calculating victory points by comparing the strengths of captured and destroyed vessels.

 Publication history

 In 1974, Battleline Publications released the first edition of Wooden Ships and Iron Men with what would become the Basic rules.
 The following year, Avalon Hill acquired the rights to the game and S. Craig Taylor revised the game, adding Advanced as well as optional rules.
 Game development was by Mick Uhl, and the revised game was published in 1975.
 Avalon Hill released a second edition with updated rules in 1981.

 In 1987, Avalon Hill published an identically titled video game for the Commodore 64 that was based on the board game.

 Nine years later, Avalon Hill released a second Wooden Ships and Iron Men video game, this one for PC computers.